What do I need to know for my first class?

 What facilities do you offer?

 We have complimentary mats, filtered water and changing rooms with showers on site.
-We stock bottled water and coconut water for purchase, and towels are available to hire for a small fee.
+We stock coconut water for purchase, and towels are available to hire for a small fee.

 Do I need to book online before I go?